FuyuGitsune/gpros/README.md

 # Lisence

-This project is licensed under the MIT License, see the src/LICENSE file for details
+This project is licensed under the MIT License, see the LICENSE file for details